Desire2K17/Moonlight/README.md

 # Moonlight.uno Source leak.

+Stop asking us to fix this disgrace of a source code.
+Do it yourself.
+We released this so people don't have to buy this shit paste anymore.

+---

 **update**
 Screenshots were found of 2157 disrespecting an old developer and threatening him and his family. https://cdn.discordapp.com/attachments/901655970785161277/909244344115036200/image0.png